 What is GDPR?

-The General Data Protection Regulation (GDPR) is a comprehensive European privacy law that takes effect on May 25, 2018.
+The General Data Protection Regulation (GDPR) is the GDPR privacy law that came in to effect on 25th May 2018.
 GDPR expands the privacy rights of EU individuals and places new obligations on all organisations that market, track, or handle EU personal data.

 This is the most significant piece of European data protection legislation to be introduced in 20 years and strengthens the protection of personal data in light of technological enhancements, the rapid growth of utilisation of personal devices and increased globalisation.
 It strengthens the rights that individuals have regarding personal data relating to them and seeks to unify data protection laws across Europe, regardless of where that data is processed.